 Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.
 Luke 13:24

 …choose this day whom ye will serve; … but as for me and my house, we will serve the Lord. based on Joshua 24:15

-Do we choose the wide gate and broad road that leads to destruction or choose the strait gate and narrow road that leads to everlasting life?
+The choice is yours.
+Will you choose the wide gate and broad road that leads to destruction to enjoy sin for a season or will you choose the strait and narrow road that leads to everlasting life?

 …Come out from among them…be separate…put on the new nature…renew your thinking based on the Word of God…live holy and blameless…

 My choice is made, how about yours?
 Will you choose the strait and narrow road?